matthew-macgregor/dotenv-cshl/README.md

 expects a path to the file itself.
 After years of using `.env` files in projects, experience tells me that it's better for the programmer to explicitly set the location of the file; configuration not convention, but also fewer surprises.

+Environment variables are only loaded for the current process (by design), so this is not useful for setting system-wide environment variables.

 ### Build and Run Tests